sneakybikimeh/CS2-Practice_GUI/README.md

 # FUTURE UPDATES
 I'm currently still working on this set of configs, I'm planning on adding :
 - Easy teleport binds > practice_gui_user.
+(Overcooked)
+- A complete documentation panel for the GUI > practice_gui.
+(In the hoven)
+- Specific documentation on each commands ([praccommand]_help will add a man entry on the line after the command with all the previously modified values) > practice_gui.
+(Undercooked)
 - New features I haven't though of just yet / that gets requested > practice_gui.
-- A complete documentation panel for the GUI > practice_gui.
-- Specific documentation on each commands ([praccommand]_help will add a man entry on the line after the command with all the available values) > practice_gui.

 # KNOWN ISSUES
-- practice toggle is kinda broken atm, some values won't get switched properly, use practiceon/practiceoff for reliable behaviour.
 - +pracnoclip has reverse behaviour if pracnoclipon/noclip is enabled beforehand.
 - crouchwalking with pracbhopon is currently cursed.